PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 input-unary pair is a likely candidate, but first freeze all of its actual callback and outer phase boundaries.
 Validate sequentially, keep real-model conversion minimal, commit and push only, and do not create a pull request.

+## Boundary-batchmatmul/input-unary orchestration characterization: completed state

+The 17-line `_run_boundary_batchmatmul_unary_layout_pass_cluster` remains
+unchanged in production.
+It is a parameterless straight-line closure over ModelIR and session with no option or control-flow dependency.
+It creates one `ModelIRPassStateScope` from ModelIR and layout state, then passes the identical scope, ModelIR, layout state, and diagnostics first to boundary-input batch-matmul cleanup and then to input-unary passthrough cleanup.

+This helper has no direct invocation.
+It remains the exact `boundary_batchmatmul_unary_cluster` callback stored in `LayoutRecoveryContext`, and its stable execution slot remains between transpose quant/dequant bridge recovery and the NCHW/NHWC elementwise roundtrip owner in `LAYOUT_RECOVERY_PASS_IDS`.

+The focused
+`test_flatbuffer_direct_boundary_batchmatmul_unary_orchestration.py` freezes
+the scope construction, both complete cleanup argument contracts, their exact order, callback-only ownership, callback identity, and both stable phase neighbors.
+The existing efficiency fixture continues to prove one graph-index build across both runners.

+Sequential validation completed as follows:

+- focused boundary-batchmatmul/input-unary characterization:
+  `4 passed in 0.57s`;
+- focused characterization plus ordered architecture:
+  `252 passed in 17.92s`;
+- pass-efficiency plus TensorFlow-import-blocked optional boundary:
+  `41 passed in 11.03s` (`30` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, runtime sequence, real-model conversion, or broad suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, introduce a frozen ModelIR/layout/diagnostics context and two stable IDs with direct imports from `boundary_input_chains` and `input_passthrough_layout`.
+Build one fresh `ModelIRPassStateScope` per phase invocation and attach the identical object to both immutable invocations.
+Preserve the historical zero-argument helper as the same `LayoutRecoveryContext` callback and retain both stable-list neighbors.
+Prove builder arguments, fresh/shared scope identity, instrumented order, and callback identity before switching to a delegate; validate sequentially, commit and push, and do not create a pull request.